-Next year's Gender Summit will take place November 30th, 2016.
-If you are interested in participating, reach out to the IWL at [email protected]!
+Next year's Gender Summit will take place November 29th, 2017.
+If you are interested in participating, Click Here

 The Power of Pink and Blue

 Why are pink and blue gender specific colors?
 Shelby will present her sculpture that visually demonstrates the dynamic of pink and blue, pink representing girls and blue representing boys.
 The colors overlap and create a new color.
 This color does not cleanly fit into the pink or blue categories just as not all people cleanly fit into two categories.

 Daniela will present a poster on reasons why women are not equal to men related to human rights.
 She will elaborate on women's experiences and different organizations that help women and children to be successful and strive for more.

 Men as Mothers: Caring for AIDS Orphans in Southern Africa

 Care for AIDS orphans in southern Africa usually focuses on the work of grandmothers.
 Yet, as fewer caregivers are available to provide care for orphaned children, men are increasingly stepping up to take on the role of primary caregiver.
 I will explore the possible resource that men represent as much-needed caregivers, as well as the strong gendered ideologies of care that lead them to be described as "like a mother".

 Extending the Link, is a non-profit structured, CSB/SJU student founded, student run venture that makes documentary films regarding under reported global social justice issues and this year our team will be traveling to Rwanda to focus on women in agriculture.
 This presentation will discuss ETL's research on the effects/efforts of women in agriculture in Rwanda as well as how women in our local community are currently involved in sustainable farming movements.

 "A motley rabble of saucy boys": Gendered Discourse of Revolutionary Riots